integrations/terraform-provider-github/website/docs/index.html.markdown

   # ...
 }
 ```
 ~> **Note:** When upgrading from `hashicorp/github` to `integrations/github`, use `terraform state replace-provider`.
-Otherwise, Terraform will attempt to recreate all resources in state with the new provider.
+Otherwise, Terraform will attempt to require the old provider to interact with the state file.

 ## Authentication